Contenido principal

 Example: [132 132 116 3]

-Data normalization to apply every time data is forward propagated through the input layer, specified as one of the following:
+Data normalization to apply every time data is forward propagated through the input layer, specified as one of these values:

 Tip

-The software, by default, automatically calculates the normalization statistics when using the trainnet and trainNetwork functions.
-To save time when training, specify the required statistics for normalization and set the ResetInputNormalization option in trainingOptions to 0 (false).
+The software, by default, automatically calculates the normalization statistics when you use the trainnet function.
+To save time when training, specify the required statistics for normalization and set the ResetInputNormalization argument of the trainingOptions function to 0 (false).

-Normalization dimension, specified as one of the following:
+Normalization dimension, specified as one of these values:

-• 'auto' – If the training option is false and you specify any of the normalization statistics (Mean, StandardDeviation, Min, or Max), then normalize over the dimensions matching the statistics.
+• "auto" — If the ResetInputNormalization training option is 0 (false) and you specify any of the normalization statistics (Mean, StandardDeviation, Min, or Max), then normalize over the dimensions matching the statistics.
 Otherwise, recalculate the statistics at training time and apply channel-wise normalization.

 Mean for zero-center and z-score normalization, specified as a h-by-w-by-d-by-c array, a 1-by-1-by-1-by-c array of means per channel, a numeric scalar, or [], where h, w, d, and c correspond to the height, width, depth, and the number of channels of the mean, respectively.